projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 -  EPT table of a VM.

-ACRN will flush the related cache line after updates of these structures if the VT-d hardware doesn’t support page-walk coherency.
+ACRN will flush the related cache line after updates of these structures if the VT-d hardware doesn't support page-walk coherency.

 Super-page support
 ==================